by Roland Rhoades, Member Cambridge Historical Society

 CAMBRIDGE 1890 Veterans Census - from Ann Foss with edits by me

 CAMBRIDGE Veterans List that the town uses for annual flag placement

-CAMBRIDGE Vital Records - Feb 2009: I now have a copy of the Cambridge town records with family registers and births, deaths, marriages dating from 1765 to 1902.
+CAMBRIDGE & RIPLEY Vital Records - I have a copy of the Cambridge & Ripley town records with family registers and births, deaths, marriages dating from 1765 to 1902.
 I have incorporated some of that info into my cemetery transcriptions.
 I offer FREE lookups.
-Oct 2009 I have the 74 pages of family registers transcribed and have begun uploading them as I type them up.
-3/29/10 update - all 74 pages are now typed in including rechecks of the original records; the rest of the records will come later.
+LOOKING FOR VOLUNTEERS to help transcribe the microfilm to create a vital records book for Cambridge-Ripley.
+Maine Genealogical Society will be publishing and donating a copy of the book to the town.
 Email me.

 I will search my records for whatever you are looking for.
 Depends on my schedule; may be same day or may be a couple weeks.
 Here are the Somerset County records that I have:

 CDs: Somerset County MOCA cemetery transcriptions (as of about 1972 that are published); Somerset County Marriage Returns 1834-1890; VR of Ripley 1783-1892; Cambridge VR 1700s-1902.
 Piscataquis County MOCA cemetery transcriptions (as of about 1972 that are published).

 Books: Cambridge Maine Sesquicentennial 1834-1984; VR of Norridgewock; VR of Canaan; History of Norridgewock & Canaan; VR of Cornville; VR of Mercer; VR of Smithfield; VR of St Albans; Images of America - Ripley, Cambridge, Harmony, and area.
 See my homepage for a list of my complete library.

 Cambridge only has two cemeteries, unlike many towns which had one in nearly every back yard.
 See below for printouts of who is buried in these two cemeteries and many photos of the stones.